 [Josh] Welcome everyone, we’re going to go ahead and get started, looks like we have a good bit of participants so far, and people will still have a chance to join.
-So today, we’re going to be talking about CallRail keyword-level call tracking and the other type of call tracking that we offer, which is source-level tracker.
-So keyword-level tracking is also known as session-level tracking.
-And so the reason that we call it session-level tracking is because it really helps you drive into detail, unlike the exact session that resulted in a visit to your website, which then resulted in a call to your business.
+So today, we’re going to be talking about CallRail visitor-level call tracking.
+The reason that we call it visitor-level tracking is because it really helps you drive into detail, unlike the exact session that resulted in a visit to your website, which then resulted in a call to your business.

-And so, really, we’re trying to provide as much information as we can in regards to the actual website session there.
-And so the way we do that is with the keyword pool or session-level tracking.
-So before we get started, I’m going to introduce myself, and Harrell is helping me with the questions today, so as soon as I finish, he will introduce himself as well.
+We’re trying to provide as much information as we can in regards to the actual website session there.
+And so the way we do that is with the website pool or visitor-level tracking.
+Before we get started, I’m going to introduce myself, and Harrell is helping me with the questions today, so as soon as I finish, he will introduce himself as well.

 I’m a writer, so I’ve written screenplays, directed and produced some short films, and I enjoy horror movies and traveling to historic sites.

-So if you see the webinar and decide that you do want to set up keyword-level tracking, you’ll have all the information that you need to do that within 24 hours of the webinar completing.
-And so as far as troubleshooting, if you have like specific questions regarding your CallRail account or any of the things that we’re going to cover today, if there’s like a specific error that you’re receiving or run into a roadblock, you can definitely let us know about that at support.callrail.com, you can submit a ticket there.
+If you see the webinar and decide that you do want to set up visitor tracking, you’ll have all the information that you need to do that within 24 hours of the webinar completing.
+As far as troubleshooting, if you have like specific questions regarding your CallRail account or any of the things that we’re going to cover today, if there’s like a specific error that you’re receiving or run into a roadblock, you can definitely let us know about that at support.callrail.com, you can submit a ticket there.

-And our support team will be happy to help with any of the set-up process that you have questions regarding.
-So in regards to questions as well, we’re going to have a Q&A session at the end of this webinar.
+Our support team will be happy to help with any of the set-up process that you have questions regarding.
+In regards to questions as well, we’re going to have a Q&A session at the end of this webinar.
 In order to monitor that, we’re going to use the Q&A feature within the webinar.

-All right, so here’s our agenda, kind of on a high level, we’re going to go from source-level tracking versus session-level tracking to get a little bit of information about the differences between the two and how each one helps you.
-And then we’re going to go into like the actual technicalities of how session-level tracking works.
+All right, so here’s our agenda, kind of on a high level, we’re going to go from source-level tracking versus visitor-level tracking to get a little bit of information about the differences between the two and how each one helps you.
+Then we’re going to go into like the actual technicalities of how visitor-level tracking works.
 Then we’ll also spend some time on some frequently asked questions in case any of those apply to you.

-And then also some benefits of session-level tracking and questions at the end.
-So again, we have two types of call tracking that we offer primarily, we have source-level tracking as well as session-level.
+Then also some benefits of visitor-level tracking and questions at the end.
+So again, we have two types of call tracking that we offer primarily, we have source-level tracking as well as visitor-level.
 And so choose why we offer two types.
 We have source-level tracking, which is specifically used for one source.
 We also call this single-source tracking.
 So if you have like a billboard or an offline campaign that you’d like to monitor the success of, you can use a single number to track that single source.

-And so that’s a good way to think of it, as a single-source tracker, has one number to one source.
+That’s a good way to think of it, as a single-source tracker, has one number to one source.
 So, you can use it for one campaign, you can use it for one ad, you can use it for, you know, an ad extension.
 Anything like that is going to be good for source-level tracking.
-Session-level tracking is going to be specific to your website.
-So any of the leads that you get from your website, or that…it doesn’t necessarily have to originate from your website, it can be leads that come from like Facebook to your website or anywhere from a different source to your website would be reported with session-level tracking.
+Visitor-level tracking is going to be specific to your website.
+Any of the leads that you get from your website, or that…it doesn’t necessarily have to originate from your website, it can be leads that come from like Facebook to your website or anywhere from a different source to your website would be reported with visitor-level tracking.

-And so not only on a source level, but you’re also going to be able to get the session data as far as the keywords that they’ve searched and how they ended up on your page.
-And so we’re going to a little bit more detail on how all of that is reported, but that’s kind of a high level overview of the two types that we offer and the reason that you might use them both.
-So if you have any questions regarding that, feel free to put them in the Q&A there.
+Not only on a source level, but you’re also going to be able to get the session data as far as the keywords that they’ve searched and how they ended up on your page.
+We’re going to a little bit more detail on how all of that is reported, but that’s kind of a high level overview of the two types that we offer and the reason that you might use them both.
+If you have any questions regarding that, feel free to put them in the Q&A there.

-So as far as the call details that each of these will provide, here is a little bit of information regarding that.
+As far as the call details that each of these will provide, here is a little bit of information regarding that.
 Obviously, they’re both going to provide caller ID details, so like who your actual caller was, and the source, if it’s configured correctly to do so.
-So if you’re using a single-source tracker, if you’ve configured it to show like the exact source that that’s coming from, and where that number is listed, then we’ll be able to display that appropriately.
+If you’re using a single-source tracker, if you’ve configured it to show like the exact source that that’s coming from, and where that number is listed, then we’ll be able to display that appropriately.

-And that’s again like a one number to one source ratio.
-And then the added benefit of a keyword pool or a session-level tracker is that you’re going to see the landing page, the keywords, the referring URL, and the campaign.
+That’s again like a one number to one source ratio.
+And then the added benefit of a website pool or a visitor-level tracker is that you’re going to see the landing page, the keywords, the referring URL, and the campaign.
 And so a little bit about referring URL here, that’s basically like what page they were on before they landed on your website.

-And in order to see campaigns, you’re going to need to add a parameter to your URL, so UTM_campaign= would be enough to give you that information, but it won’t be pulled dynamically the way that keyword pool as well.
-All right, so now on to session-level tracking and how it works.
+In order to see campaigns, you’re going to need to add a parameter to your URL, so UTM_campaign= would be enough to give you that information, but it won’t be pulled dynamically the way that website pool as well.
+All right, so now on to visitor-level tracking and how it works.
 So here’s kind of the technicalities of how exactly it works.

-But with that pool of numbers, we assign those to different visitors as they encounter your page.
-So if you have four visitors on your page at a time, you’ll need at least four numbers for each of those visitors to see a specific number.
+With that pool of numbers, we assign those to different visitors as they encounter your page.
+If you have four visitors on your page at a time, you’ll need at least four numbers for each of those visitors to see a specific number.
 Then we pair the number that receives a call with the session of the user that had that number at the time.
-So if I see the number 404-555-9765, and then I call that number from your page, that’s going to then be represented within the CallRail platform with my data, like the keywords that I’ve searched and the session information that ended up with me being on your page, and then placing a call to the number.
+If I see the number 404-555-9765, and then I call that number from your page, that’s going to then be represented within the CallRail platform with my data, like the keywords that I’ve searched and the session information that ended up with me being on your page, and then placing a call to the number.

-And here’s a little bit about how that looks in CallRail.
-So this is a what’s known as the timeline for a visitor that placed a call to a keyword pool number.
+Here’s a little bit about how that looks in CallRail.
+This is a what’s known as the timeline for a visitor that placed a call to a website pool number.
 And you can see that they have called one time all in all, and this is the path to that call for them.

-So you see the keyword that they searched, they came from Google Paid, and it was a phrase match.
-So you can see all of that information there from the timeline within CallRail.
-So at this point, there are a few questions that people have, and I’d like to go over some of those.
+You see the keyword that they searched, they came from Google Paid, and it was a phrase match.
+You can see all of that information there from the timeline within CallRail.
+At this point, there are a few questions that people have, and I’d like to go over some of those.
 The first that we get the most would be, “I have 1,000 keywords that I bid on.Do I really need a number for each keyword?”

 The reason it’s important that each visitor has a unique number for their session is because if two visitors have the same number, like, let’s say you have five visitors, but only four numbers, we’re going to pass the fourth number out again, so that means that two people will see the same number and then we don’t know which one of them today that actually placed the call, which can end in misattribution.

-And then it also allows you to improve website traffic, if you’re taking the information that you received from the keyword pool and acting that on ways that can drive paid sessions and things like that.
+It also allows you to improve website traffic, if you’re taking the information that you received from the website pool and acting that on ways that can drive paid sessions and things like that.
 This also allows you to calculate multi-touch cost per lead.
 And basically, what we’re talking about there with multi-touch cost per lead is that you have a lot of different sources that people can find you, and so we’re trying to help you identify which of those are, you know, giving you the most profit.

-So, how much are you spending on your leads versus how much are you actually being able to return from that?
-So let’s go into more detail on doing call conversions in Google Ads.
+How much are you spending on your leads versus how much are you actually being able to return from that?
+Let’s go into more detail on doing call conversions in Google Ads.
 Once you integrate your CallRail platform with the Google Ads platform, which you can do under the Settings tab in CallRail, what will happen is we’ll create a phone call conversion action within Google Ads, and that happens automatically.

-But basically, what will happen is when you receive a Google Paid call from the keyword pool, that call will then be sent to Google Ads as a conversion to this conversion action.
+Basically, what will happen is when you receive a Google Paid call from the website pool, that call will then be sent to Google Ads as a conversion to this conversion action.
 And so there’s a few things to know.
 Basically, the primary thing there is that you don’t want to change the name, the conversion action once it’s created.
 Changing it from anything other than Phone Call will prevent that integration from functioning correctly.

-So at that point, we wouldn’t be able to represent the data in Google Ads.
+At that point, we wouldn’t be able to represent the data in Google Ads.
 So once we create it, just leave the name, you can change any of the other columns that you’d like from import to clicks or other or how many conversions are counted.
 You can edit that as much as you like, just don’t change the name.
 And so that’s kind of a little bit more information on the ads function there once we’re able to actually establish that connection.

 You can also view all this within a single cohesive report, which is known as the CPL report, and I’m going to give you an example of that here in just a moment.
 Here’s a little bit more information regarding multi-touch cost per lead.
 It helps you view the calculated cost for Google Ads, Facebook and Microsoft Advertising ( formerly Bing Ads) specifically.

-And so it’s also going to allow you to change the way that this is displayed from keyword to landing page and to other specific things that you might be spending money on to get people to your page.
-So that’s all that we have prepared as far as the keyword tracking session is concerned.
+It’s also going to allow you to change the way that this is displayed from keyword to landing page and to other specific things that you might be spending money on to get people to your page.
+That’s all that we have prepared as far as the visitor tracking session is concerned.

 We have a lot of native platforms that integrate with, so all you need to do is just login to your account for that platform, and you’d be able to link the two and see the specific data for your company there.
 Another question that we received, is the URL…the referring URL the same as the source?

-And so you can do that at the ads account level, you can do it per campaign, or you can do it per ad, so depending on which of those you have access to.
+You can do that at the ads account level, you can do it per campaign, or you can do it per ad, so depending on which of those you have access to.
 However, one of the documents that will be sent after the webinar is going to include information on where to go to actually retrieve that as well.
 We also received a good question regarding keywords and organic searches.
-And so basically, our capability there is limited by what Google provides us.
+Our capability there is limited by what Google provides us.